cometbft/cometbft/spec/consensus/reactor/reactor.md

 Fortunately, while Gossip Communication is a sufficient condition for the Tendermint algorithm to terminate, it is not strictly necessary, because the conditions to progress and terminate are evaluated over the messages of subsets of rounds executed, not all of them, and as new rounds are executed, messages in old rounds may be become obsolete and be ignored and forgotten, saving memory.
 In other words, the algorithm does not require all messages to be delivered, only messages that advance the state of the processes.

-## Node's state as a CRDT
+## Node's state as a Tuple Space

-One way of looking at the information used by CometBFT nodes is as a distributed tuple space to which all nodes contribute;
+One way of looking at the information used by CometBFT nodes is as a distributed tuple space to which all nodes contribute with signed entries;
 to share a proposal, the proposer adds it to the tuple space and to vote for a proposal, the node adds the vote.
-Each update is non-conflicting with any other updates, that is, no two nodes try to make the same update, by virtue of signing each update.
+Each update includes the author name and therefore they are all non-conflicting with each other and update forgery is prevented with signing each update.

 Since we are talking about an asynchronous distributed system, individual nodes can only maintain approximations of the tuple space.
-Nodes may broadcast the update operations operations to all nodes, including themselves, and, if the communication is reliable, as guaranteed by Gossip Communication, the tuple space will eventually converge.
+Nodes may broadcast the update operations to all nodes, including themselves, and, if the communication is reliable, as guaranteed by Gossip Communication, the tuple space will eventually converge.

 Otherwise, nodes may periodically compare their approximations with each other to identify and correct differences by adding missing entries, using some gossip/anti-entropy protocol.
-In this approach, tuples with superseded information may be removed from the tuple space.

-The two approaches just described correspond to an operation-based and a state-based **2 Phase-Set** CRDT, or 2P-Set.
-This distributed data-structure is easily described as a combination of two sets, one in which elements are added to include them in the 2P-Set, $A$, and one in which elements are added to remove them from the 2P-Set, $R$; the actual membership of the 2P-Set is given by $A \setminus B$.

 Updates are commutative from the point of view of the tuple space, even if they are not commutative from the Tendermint algorithm's point of view; however, nodes observing different approximations of the tuple space may decide at different point in time but cannot violate any correctness guarantees.
-And the eventual convergence of the 2P-Set implies the eventual termination of the algorithm.
+And the eventual convergence of tuple space implies the eventual termination of the algorithm.

-> Warning/TODO: a word about tombstones, that is, the $B$ set.
-> Tombstones are not gossiped; each node must be given information to realize by itself that an entry is no longer needed.
-> Tombstones, if at all materialized, must be garbage collected.
+The tuple space could grow indefinitely, given that the number of heights and rounds is infinite.
+Hence entries should be removed once they are no longer useful.[^deletion] For example, if a new height is started, information from smaller heights may be discarded.

+[^deletion]: Implementations should enforce that entries are only removed if they will not be needed again by CometBFT.

+Even though, depending on the implementation, removed entries might get added again, this does not compromise CometBFT correctness properties.
+Even so, for efficiency, entries that are removed should not be added again, which may be prevented by keeping "tombstones" for the entries removed, which must be smaller than the entries themselves.
+We note the tombstone for an entry $e$ as $\bar{e}$.

+With time, even small tombstones may accrue and need to be garbage collected, which may cause the entry being added again, which continues to be safe.

-## Querying the Tuple Space
+### Querying the Tuple Space

 The tuple space contains information regarding steps taken by validators during possibly many rounds of possibly many heights.
 Each entry has form $\lang Height, Round, Step, Validator, Value \rang$ and corresponds to the message Validator sent in Step of Round of Height; Value is a tuple of the message contents.

 A query to the tuple space has the same form as the entries, with parts replaced by values, that must match the values in the entries, or by `*`, which matches any value.
-For example, suppose the tuple space has the following entries, here organized as a table for easier visualization:
+For example, suppose the tuple space has the following entries, here organized as rows of a table for easier visualization:

 | Height | Round | Step     | Validator | Value |
 |--------|-------|----------|-----------|-------|